 Negotiating with the Appraisal

-While separate, both the appraisal and the inspection are points of the home-selling journey when price negotiation can change radically.
-Hopefully, you have a good sense of your home’s value going into the home-selling process, and neither the appraisal nor the inspection turns up anything surprising.
+While separate, both the appraisal and the inspection are points of the home selling journey when price negotiation can radically change.
+Hopefully, you have a good sense of your home’s value going into the home selling process, and neither the appraisal nor the inspection turns up anything surprising.
 But if you truly aren’t sure what your home is worth, and/or it’s been many years since your home has seen any repairs, then it might be a good idea to get an appraisal or an inspection before your home even goes on the market.

-If the inspection reveals serious problems that come as a surprise, the buyer is going to want to negotiate on the sale price.
+If the inspection reveals serious problems, the buyer is going to want to negotiate on the sale price.
 When choosing between fixing the problems yourself or dropping the sale price, consider what percentage of the sale the fix ultimately costs.

 If a fix is less than 5% of the sale price, then offer to fix it yourself.
 If the fix is more serious (let’s say, more than 10% of the sale price), then you might want to lower your offer.
 This is not only because of the expense of the fix but also because of the time that may be involved.
 Keep in mind, the higher the price tag on a repair, the longer it will be before you can move out.

-Your Home is on the Market But No Offers!
+Your Home is on the Market with No Offers!
 Now What?